 Allergic reactions to medication can be scary.
 The reaction may come on suddenly without any warning when you ingest or come in contact with the allergen, or you might suffer from a delayed reaction.
 While some allergic reactions may be mild others can be extremely severe and even fatal.
-If you’ve experienced an allergic reaction to medication prescribed by your doctor or dispensed by a pharmacist, you may be eligible to compensation.
+Importantly, if you’ve experienced an allergic reaction to medication prescribed by your doctor or dispensed by a pharmacist, you may be eligible to claim compensation.

-In order to claim for medical negligence, you must be able to prove three things:
+Generally, to be eligible to claim compensation for an allergic reaction to the medication you were given, you must be able to prove three things:

 - That your allergic reaction was due to medical negligence – For this you must be able to show that the doctor or hospital was negligent in prescribing the medicine despite knowing that you were allergic to one or more of its ingredients.